WebHeroSchool/SomebodyOnceToldMe/README.md

 # SomebodyOnceToldMe
-The world is gonna roll me
+The world is gonna roll me<br/>
-I ain't the sharpest tool in the shed
+I ain't the sharpest tool in the shed<br/>
-She was looking kind of dumb with her finger and her thumb In the shape of an "L" on her forehead
+She was looking kind of dumb with her finger and her thumb<br/>
+In the shape of an "L" on her forehead
 Well the years start coming and they don't stop coming Fed to the rules and I hit the ground running